-This course is designed to provide advanced background Who Should Attend information to increase the understanding of Instrumentation-This course is designed to benefit maintenance technicians. the monitoring and controlling of processes.
-This course systems technicians, engineers, and supervisors in provides advanced experience with Control Devices, maintenance or any staff that want to increase their material analysis sensors, measuring motor speed, understanding and skill in using/maintaining instrumentation limit switches, proximity sensors, photo sensors, light systems.
-This course builds upon the introduction level curtains, PID controllers, electrohydraulic positioners, and Sensors and Transducers course but that course is not proportional valves.
-This course builds upon the introduction required as long as participants have a basic understanding level Sensors and Transducers course but that course is not of industrial Instrumentation systems. required as long as participants have a basic understanding of industrial Instrumentation systems.
-Industrial training Course Content equipment will be utilized to augment the hands-on portion of the Material analysis sensors course.
+This course is designed to provide advanced background information to increase the understanding of Instrumentation-the monitoring and controlling of processes.
+This course provides advanced experience with Control Devices, material analysis sensors, measuring motor speed, limit switches, proximity sensors, photo sensors, light curtains, PID controllers, electrohydraulic positioners, and proportional valves.
+This course builds upon the introduction level Sensors and Transducers course but that course is not required as long as participants have a basic understanding of industrial Instrumentation systems.
+Industrial training equipment will be utilized to augment the hands-on portion of the course.